kriskowal/kriskowal.com/content/naming-things.md

 Arguably, naming things is the hardest because there's an _element_ of subjectivity.
-Cache invalidation is hard because of complexity, but is at least incoherence is objectively measurable.
+Cache invalidation is hard because of complexity, but at least incoherence is objectively measurable.
 Off-by-one errors are as easy to fix as they are to make, only hard to reliably avoid.